hpi-schul-cloud/schulcloud-server/apps/server/doc/testing.md

 Unlike unit testing, which focuses on individual modules, API testing covers the interaction between classes and modules at a more aggregate level.
 Automated API tests help us to ensure that the overall behavior of the system is correct.
+API tests should be located in the folder _controller/api-test_ of each module.

 ### Controller Tests